Sign in or start a free trial to avail of this feature.

-In PowerPoint we spend most of our time writing text inside shapes.
-When doing this always make sure that the text is actually within the shape and not on top of the shape in a separate text box.
-When text is within the shape it's much easier to manipulate its position and alignment.
-For example if I extend this shape and I want to align my text on the right I simply click the right alignment button.
+In PowerPoint, we spend most of our time writing text inside shapes.
+When doing this, always makes sure that the text is actually within the shape and not on top of the shape in a separate text box.
+When text is within a shape, it's much easier to manipulate its position and alignment.
+For example, if I extend the shape, and I want to align my text on the right, I simply click the right alignment button.

-If I want my text on the left I click the left alignment button.
-With separate text boxes none of these commands are available and we must manually move the text box around the shape which is much more time consuming.
+If I want my texts on the left, I click the left alignment button.
+With separate text boxes, none of these commands are available, and we must manually move the text box around the shape, which is much more time consuming.

-We can also change the vertical alignment of text within a shape by going to the Alignment drop down in the Paragraph section of the Ribbon and selecting top or bottom.
+We can also change the vertical alignment of texts within a shape, by going to the Alignment dropdown in the Paragraph section of the ribbon, and selecting top or bottom.

-Using margins, we have full control over where our text is positioned within the shape.
-I'll set this back to the default which is 0.25.
+Using margins, we have full control over where our text is positioned within a shape.
+I'll set this back to the default, which is 0.25.

-Press enter to see the effect.
-We can also change the font with this drop down and simply hovering over a new font gives you a preview of what it looks like in the text box.
+Press Enter to see the effect.
+We can also change the font with this dropdown, and simply hovering over our new font gives you a preview of what it looks like in the text box.

-In the Ribbon we have access to a couple of more styling options, including Shadow Drop, and Strike Thru.
+In the ribbon, we have access to a couple of more styling options, including shadow drop, and strikethrough.

-This becomes quite useful when you have a lot of text on the page and you want to emphasize certain parts of it with either a bold or an underline.
+This becomes quite useful when you've a lot of texts on the page and you want to emphasize certain parts of it with either a bold or an underline.

-The commands I've covered in this lesson should allow you to manipulate text anyway you want.
-If you find yourself needing more functionality, just click in the bottom right hand corner of the Font section of the Ribbon and this brings up the Font dialog box which gives you even more functionality, such as superscript, subscript, and even changing the angle at which your text appears.
-Now that you know how to align and format text in PowerPoint, in the next lesson we're going to learn why and how to use bullets when adding text to a slide.
+The commands I've covered in this lesson should allow you to manipulate text anywhere you want.
+If you find yourself needing more functionality, just click in the bottom right-hand corner of the Font section of the ribbon, and this brings up the font dialog box, which gives you even more functionality, such as superscript, subscript, and even changing the angle at which your text appears.
+Now that you know how to align and format text in PowerPoint, in the next lesson, we're going to learn why and how to use bullets when adding text to a slide.